 What’s the difference between a direct-to-card and retransfer printer?
-It’s one of the most common questions we get asked here at Digital ID.
-In this guide we’ll give you an overview of the key differences and have included a handy table for reference.
+It’s one of the most common questions we get asked here at Digital ID so we thought we’d take a deeper look at the differences and individual benefits of these two printer types.

-Direct-to-card vs retransfer: What’s the difference?
+Direct-to-card vs Retransfer: What’s the difference?

 Direct-to-card printing process explained

 Also known as DTC or dye-sublimation printers, direct-to-card printers are the most common form of card printer.
 The printhead on a direct-to-card printer contains thousands of pixels that print directly onto ID cards to produce crisp, clear photos and text.

 One drawback that comes with direct-to-card ID card printers is the tiny white border left around the edge of the card after printing – this can be frustrating if you’ve got a colourful design or want your card to look as professional as possible.
 Plus points of direct-to-card printers include the ability to print large quantities of cards in a short amount of time.
 They are also more cost-effective to purchase than reverse transfer printers.

 For more on how direct-to-card printers work and if they’re right for your printing needs, you can read our detailed guide to the DTC printer here.